 Separated?
 Divorced With children?
 When getting together, or marrying, and having children, most couples never imagined coming apart.
 Yet it happens.
 Situations occur, feelings change and separation or divorce becomes a reality.
 Whether you, or he or she, wanted not to live with each other, you had to decide how to share your children.
 Being without your children, at times, having different parenting styles , feeling strongly, one way or another, about each other are just some of the mountains to climb to ensure your children’s physical and emotional well-being.
 It’s not easy and, for some, monumentally difficult.
 A comprehensive Parenting Plan, followed by both parents, makes life more predictable and stable for all.

-Stay informed and be sure your children are following reliable CDC local and state guidelines for hand washing.
-Model that behavior and wipe down surfaces and frequently touched surfaces as well as social distancing.
+Health first – Be informed and be sure your children are following reliable CDC local and state guidelines for wearing masks, hand washing and social distancing.
+If you and your partner/spouse disagree is there someone whose opinion you both respect?

-Follow court orders as much as possible.
+Respect – Follow court orders as much as possible.
 Don’t be emotional when communicating with the other parent.
-Keep it to ‘business’ when you have differences,,,just the facts please.
+Keep the conversation to ‘business’ when you have differences – just the facts please.
 Consider their thoughts and feelings.

-Share, honestly with each other, what you have and have not been doing relating to this situation.
+Be Forthcoming – Share honestly with each other about what you have and have not been doing relating to this situation.
 Protecting your children from exposure needs to be primary.
-Listening and understanding of the other parent is also a gift to your child.
+Listening to and understanding of the other parent is your gift to your child.

-Knowing and doing what’s right for your children will engender more calm in yourself.
+Knowing and doing what is right for your children will engender calm and pride in yourself.
 Being an effective and protective parent is of the highest order.
 Be there and be proud!